Theory of everything: Loop quantum gravity

 Current research on loop quantum gravity may eventually play a fundamental role in a theory of everything, but that is not its primary aim.
 Loop quantum gravity also introduces a lower bound on the possible length scales.

 There have been recent claims that loop quantum gravity may be able to reproduce features resembling the Standard Model.
 So far only the first generation of fermions (leptons and quarks) with correct parity properties have been modelled by Sundance Bilson-Thompson using preons constituted of braids of spacetime as the building blocks.
 However, there is no derivation of the Lagrangian that would describe the interactions of such particles, nor is it possible to show that such particles are fermions, nor that the gauge groups or interactions of the Standard Model are realised.
-Utilization of quantum computing concepts made it possible to demonstrate that the particles are able to survive quantum fluctuations.
+Use of quantum computing concepts made it possible to demonstrate that the particles are able to survive quantum fluctuations.

 This model leads to an interpretation of electric and color charge as topological quantities (electric as number and chirality of twists carried on the individual ribbons and colour as variants of such twisting for fixed electric charge).

 Bilson-Thompson's original paper suggested that the higher-generation fermions could be represented by more complicated braidings, although explicit constructions of these structures were not given.
 The electric charge, color, and parity properties of such fermions would arise in the same way as for the first generation.
 The model was expressly generalized for an infinite number of generations and for the weak force bosons (but not for photons or gluons) in a 2008 paper by Bilson-Thompson, Hackett, Kauffman and Smolin.

-Other attempts

-Among other attempts to develop a theory of everything is the theory of causal fermion systems, giving the two current physical theories (general relativity and quantum field theory) as limiting cases.

-Another theory is called Causal Sets.
-As some of the approaches mentioned above, its direct goal isn't necessarily to achieve a theory of everything but primarily a working theory of quantum gravity, which might eventually include the standard model and become a candidate for a theory of everything.
-Its founding principle is that spacetime is fundamentally discrete and that the spacetime events are related by a partial order.
-This partial order has the physical meaning of the causality relations between relative past and future distinguishing spacetime events.

-Causal dynamical triangulation does not assume any pre-existing arena (dimensional space), but rather attempts to show how the spacetime fabric itself evolves.

-Another attempt may be related to ER=EPR, a conjecture in physics stating that entangled particles are connected by a wormhole (or Einstein–Rosen bridge).